-‘Teen Mom OG’ Trailer: Catch Up With Amber, Catelynn, Maci And Farrah [Video]
+‘Teen Mom OG’ Trailer: Catch Up With Amber, Catelynn, Maci, And Farrah [Video]

 A post shared by Maci Bookout McKinney (@macideshanebookout) on

-Portwood, Lowell, Bookout and Abraham began their reality television careers on the first season of 16 & Pregnant, during which they shared their unique experiences as teenage parents.
-During the show, Portwood, Bookout and Abraham all chose to keep their children, but when it came to Abraham’s situation, things were quite out of the ordinary due to the fact that her daughter’s father, Derek, passed away months before Sophia arrived.
+Portwood, Lowell, Bookout, and Abraham began their reality television careers on the first season of 16 & Pregnant, during which they shared their unique experiences as teenage parents.
+During the show, Portwood, Bookout, and Abraham all chose to keep their children, but when it came to Abraham’s situation, things were quite out of the ordinary due to the fact that her daughter’s father, Derek, passed away months before Sophia arrived.
 As for Lowell, she and her now-husband, Tyler Baltierra, chose to have their daughter Carly adopted by a family who could not conceive children of their own.

 Following the airing of Season 1 of 16 & Pregnant, the four women went on to appear in Teen Mom, which was later named Teen Mom OG.
-As fans may recall, the series went off the air temporarily years ago after Portwood entered into a 5-year prison sentence after violating her probation following an incident between her and her daughter Leah’s father, Gary Shirley.
+As fans may recall, the series went off the air temporarily years ago after Portwood entered into a five-year prison sentence after violating her probation following an incident between her and her daughter Leah’s father, Gary Shirley.

 In the years since the ladies began starring on Teen Mom OG, two of them, Lowell and Bookout, have expanded their families.
 In January 2015, Lowell welcomed her second child, daughter Novalee Reign, with Baltierra, and months later, Bookout’s second child, daughter Jayde Carter, arrived.
 Bookout also welcomed her third child, son Maverick Reed, in 2016.